 After an included lunch, you will visit a traditional port wine cellar.
 Many vintners bring the port produced at vineyards in the Douro Valley into the city, where they will age the wines in cellars within old wooden barrels.
-Enjoy a guided tour where you will not only learn about the history and culture of Portugal’s port wines, but savor a taste for yourself.
+Enjoy a guided tour where you will not only learn about the history and culture of Portugal's port wines, but savor a taste for yourself.
 Afterwards, you will visit Kadoorie Synagogue, the largest synagogue in the Iberian Peninsula.

 You will return to your hotel later this afternoon.
 The balance of the day is at leisure.

-Today you will leave the bustle of Porto and explore Peso da Regua in the Douro Valley—one of Portugal’s most rural regions.
-It is here you will find the terraced vineyards from which originate not only Porto’s famed port wines, but other varieties as well.
+Today you will leave the bustle of Porto and explore the Douro Valley—one of Portugal's most rural regions.
+It is here you will find the terraced vineyards from which originate not only Porto's famed port wines, but other varieties as well.
 The mountainous Douro Valley, a UNESCO World Heritage site, has long been a wine-growing region, ever since the ancient Romans first cultivated grape vines here in the 3rd century.